1. Monitoring bracelet (house arrest)

 2. A court-appointed attorney in a criminal case

-A rule of thumb is: everyone charged with a crime has the right to be represented by a defense counsel, the Polish Code of Criminal Procedure even allows having 3 attorneys at the same time (which is very rare, I have to say).
-Obviously if you feel like you need a defense counsel you can hire one (or all three ;) ) by yourself or, if you can't afford it, you can apply for a court-appointed attorney who will represent you for free as long as you can prove to the court, that your financial situation prevents you from hiring an attorney.
+According to the Polish Code of Criminal Procedure, anyone charged with a crime has the right to be represented by a defence counsel.
+If you feel like you need a defence counsel you can retain one or, if you can't afford it, apply for a court-appointed attorney who will represent you for free as long as you can prove that your financial situation prevents you from hiring an attorney.

 - you're younger than 17